 Pupils study science in Year 7 and Year 8.
 From Year 9, as with the other sciences, we follow the AQA GCSE specification.
 This qualification is linear and learners will sit all their exams at the end of the course.
-Some pupils will study AQA GCSE chemistry; other pupils will study AQA GCSE combined science.
+Pupils will study AQA GCSE chemistry.

 Pupils will study ten topic areas in chemistry: